PappaNiels/FiveM-iFruit-Phone/README.md

 TriggerClientEvent("cl:ifruit:invitePlayer", player, sender, title, description, colour, avatar, returnEvent, isServerEvent) -- or TriggerEvent if you are triggering it client-sided (remove the player parameter)
 ```

-- player = The server id that receives the job invite (interger)
+- player = The server id that receives the job invite (integer)
-- sender = The server id that sent the job invite (interger or string)
+- sender = The server id that sent the job invite (integer or string)
 - title = The title of the job (string)
 - description = The description of the job (string).
 The heists all start with 'Heist : ' and all the others start with 'Invite to ', but is not mandatory.
-- colour = The colour of the field (interger).
+- colour = The colour of the field (integer).
 See research.md for all the known colours.
 - avatar = The avatar of the certain person (string).
 Default is char_default, but you can use others, like those from the contacts (see contacts.lua).
 - returnEvent = The event that triggers when you accept the job invite (string)
 - isServerEvent = If the event is a server event (boolean)